 Field-hunting tip

-Look in hydrothermal veins in tin deposits country — that is the host setting where sigismundite typically forms.
+Look in hydrothermal veins in tin deposits country, the host setting where sigismundite typically forms.
 If you start seeing wurtzite, pyrite, cassiterite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.